 But how do you know which boilers are the most energy efficient?
 There are currently ways of rating a boiler for efficiency: SEDBUK and ErP.

 But how do you know which boilers are the most energy efficient?
 You need to take a look at something called the SEDBUK rating which you can view in our boiler efficiency tables.

 SEDBUK stands for ‘Seasonal Efficiency of Domestic Boilers in the UK’.

+Whether you choose to use the SEDBUK or the ErP rating system, the most important thing to remember is to go for the highest efficiency you can.
 An energy efficient boiler will produce less emissions and use less fuel which in turn should lower your energy bills.